MERG-DEV/cbusdefs/README.md

 1.	cbusdefs.h   - C
 2.	cbusdefs.inc - Assembler
 3.	cbusdefs.pas - Object Pascal
-4.  cbusdefs.cs  - c#
+4. CbusDefs	 - C#.NET 5.0 (Core) solution that contains T4 templates to generate files for C#.
+					The generated files should be suitable for .NET Framework projects.
-4.	java/\*      - Java
+5.	java/\*      - Java

 # New versions of cbusdefs
 MERG will occasionally update cbusdefs.
 This has historically be done as a zip file of named-versioned files such as cbusdefs8r.h, cbusdefs8r.inc, cbusdefs8r.pas.
 The ZIP has historically been put onto the MERG wiki (https://www.merg.org.uk/merg_wiki/doku.php?id=cbus:cbus-headers).
-Note: You must be a MERG member to access this age.
+Note: You must be a MERG member to access this page.

 # Process to update cbusdefs
 Whenever a new version of cbusdefs is released then the respective changes in cbusdefs.csv can be made and the _generate.sh_ script used to regenerate the language specific files.
 Once the language specific files have been generated then all the changes can be pushed back to github with a commit comment referencing the MERG wiki's version number.